You are currently viewing How to Be best TVET Student/Apprentice: 5 Keys to Succeed in Any Trade

 Having spent over 15 years in the electrical industry—as both an apprentice and a journeyman who’s trained many apprentices—I’ve seen what separates a rock star apprentice from one who just gets by.
-In this post, I’m going to break down five key things every apprentice should know to stand out and build a successful career.
+In this post, I’m going to break down five key things every TVET trainee/student should know to stand out and build a successful career.

 How to Be a Great Apprentice